chiara-knicker/CSE121_Labs/Lab2_2/README.md

 i2c_master_write_byte(cmd, command >> 8, true);
 i2c_master_write_byte(cmd, command & 0xFF, true);
 ```
-These send the sensor's address and write bit, the command code and its arguments.
+These send the sensor's address and write bit, the command code, and its arguments.

 (SHTC3_SENSOR_ADDR << 1) | I2C_MASTER_WRITE: creates a byte that contains both the sensor address (shifted left by 1 bit) and the write bit (set to 0).
 The | operator is a bitwise OR operator that combines the two values.
 The 8th bit in the address byte is used to indicate whether the master device wants to write to or read from the slave device.